deepjs/deep-marked/README.md

 * either the directive name is "unknown" (there is no associated macros in deep.marked.macros), and then deep-marked produce a tag with the name of the unknown directive. (i.e.  `<myDirective>content</myDirective>`)
 * directives are composed together, from right to left.

-And obviously blocks could be embedded in other blocks, and block could contains any other macros rules.
+And obviously blocks could be embedded in other blocks, and blocks could contains any other macros rules.

 Example: